multiOTP/multiotp/README.md

    (the first byte of the chap-password value can contain the chap-id value)

- multiotp -fastcreate user [pin] (create a Google Auth compatible token) multiotp -createga user base32_seed [pin] (create Google Authenticator user) multiotp -create [-prefix-pin] user algo seed pin digits [pos|interval] multiotp -create -token-id [-prefix-pin] user token-id pin
+ multiotp -fastcreate user [pin] (create a Google Auth compatible token) multiotp -fastcreatenopin user [pin] (create a user without a prefix PIN) multiotp -fastecreatewithpin user [pin] (create a user with a prefix PIN) multiotp -createga user base32_seed [pin] (create Google Authenticator user) multiotp -create [-no-prefix-pin] user algo seed pin digits [pos|interval] multiotp -create -token-id [-no-prefix-pin] [-prefix-pin] user token-id pin

   token-id: id of the previously imported token to attribute to the user
       user: name of the user (should be the account name)